Deploying mytoken with docker swarm¶

 Note

-The cert secret env var does not only need modifiction of the base path, but also on the filename ('localhost' instead of 'mytoken')
+The cert secret env var does not only need modification of the base path, but also on the filename ('localhost' instead of 'mytoken')

 First start¶